Taylor Fritz: Junior career

-Fritz did not play any ITF events until he was 15, when he competed in a low-level Grade-4 tournament in March 2013 in Clairemont near where he grew up.
+Fritz did not play any ITF Junior events until he was 15, when he competed in a low-level Grade-4 tournament in March 2013 in Clairemont near where he grew up.
 He would not play another event until the 2013 Junior US Open, at which point he began to compete regularly on the ITF Circuit shortly before turning 16.
 Within the next year, he made it to the semifinals at the 2014 Junior Wimbledon tournament.
 He then won his first Grade A tournament at the 2014 Osaka Mayor's Cup.

-In 2015, Fritz reached at least the quarterfinal of all four junior Grand Slam tournaments, including the final at the French Open where he lost to Tommy Paul, and the final at the US Open where he defeated Paul.
-This major success helped him finish the year as the number-one-ranked boy's junior tennis player, for which he was named the 2015 ITF Junior World Champion.
+In 2015, Fritz reached at least the quarterfinal of all four junior Grand Slam tournaments – the first final at the French Open in June, where he lost to compatriot Tommy Paul.
+In September, he reached another major jr. final at the US Open.
+This time, he avenged his loss in France by defeating Paul.
+This major success helped him finish the year as the boys' No. 1 player, for which he was named the 2015 ITF Junior World Champion.
 He was the first American to hold this title since Donald Young in 2005 and Andy Roddick in 2000.